Investigation rebukes Commerce Department for siding with Trump over forecasters during Hurricane Dorian

 “The Department’s and NOAA’s actions,” in the words of one senior NOAA official, “hit at the core” of NOAA,” the report concludes.
 “The Statement undercut the NWS’s forecasts and potentially undercut public trust in NOAA’s and the NWS’s science and the apolitical nature of that science.”

-“By requiring NOAA to issue an unattributed statement related to a then-5-day-old tweet, while an active hurricane continued to exist off the east coast of the United States, the Department displayed poor judgment in exercising its authority over NOAA.”

-“The Department’s reaction 5 days later to the NWS Birmingham tweet was prompted by a White House request — rather than to correct a 5-day old forecast, or to alleviate any confusion about that forecast — and revealed that the Department failed to understand the public safety intent underlying the Birmingham NWS tweet,” the report found.
+The report added that “the Department displayed poor judgment in exercising its authority over NOAA” and “failed to understand the public safety intent underlying the Birmingham NWS tweet.”

-The release of the inspector general’s report was delayed due to a stalemate between the Department of Commerce and the inspector general’s office over issues relating to what information is internal to the government and should not be made available to the public.
-The department asserted broad privilege claims without specifying text to redact, leaving the inspector general ’s office with the choice of releasing an unredacted report and risking potential blowback from the administration.
+The release of the inspector general’s report was delayed due to a stalemate between the Commerce Department and the inspector general’s office over issues relating to what information is internal to the government and should not be made available to the public.
+The department asserted broad privilege claims without specifying text to redact, leaving the inspector general’s office with the choice of releasing an unredacted report and risking potential blowback from the administration.

-The inspector general’s office had released summary findings from the report on June 29, faulting the department’s handling of the NOAA statement backing Trump’s erroneous claims about Dorian’s threat to Alabama.
+The inspector general’s office had released summary findings from the report on June 29 prior to the release of the full report.

 The report is particularly problematic for Walsh, who is awaiting Senate confirmation to the position of Commerce Department general counsel.
-The report found he and Dewhirst “did not exercise the appropriate judgment or have the appropriate science background to have leading roles in navigating these events on behalf of a science agency,”
+The report found he and Dewhirst “did not exercise the appropriate judgment or have the appropriate science background to have leading roles in navigating these events on behalf of a science agency.”

-“While Mr. Mulvaney issued a request for “a correction or an explanation or both,” the Department, and significantly Mr. Walsh and Mr. Dewhirst, bear responsibility for transforming what could be interpreted as an innocuous request for an explanation of the NWS Birmingham tweet into a request that required a publicly issued statement that rebuked NWS Birmingham,” the report states.
+“While Mr. Mulvaney issued a request for ‘a correction or an explanation or both,’ the Department, and significantly Mr. Walsh and Mr. Dewhirst, bear responsibility for transforming what could be interpreted as an innocuous request for an explanation of the NWS Birmingham tweet into a request that required a publicly issued statement that rebuked NWS Birmingham,” the report states.

-“In the end, Mr. Walsh and Mr. Dewhirst were poorly equipped for formulating a response to the incoming request that also protected NOAA’s best interests.
-At Secretary Ross’s direction, Mr. Walsh ran the response process, and Mr. Walsh bears significant responsibility for the process and issuance of the Statement.”

-Walsh responded to the report’s conclusions by calling them “completely unsupported” by the evidence presented, accusing the inspector general of cherry-picking information from interviews and taking facts out of context.
+Walsh said the report’s conclusions were “completely unsupported” by the evidence presented, accusing the inspector general of cherry-picking information from interviews and taking facts out of context.
 “The record shows that the process I designed [for the statement] for open and collaborative and intended to achieve a consensus-based outcome,” he wrote.

 In a response to the report, Sean Brebbia, acting deputy general counsel for the Commerce Department, wrote that the investigation did not “dispute the accuracy” of the Sept.
 6 statement, did not find department officials “suppressed scientific communications or work products” and did not find “NOAA’s ability to fulfill its mission was negatively affected.”